Incident management with control

 Completeness check

-A report cannot be submitted until all mandatory fields for the report type are filled in.
+A report cannot be submitted until every mandatory field for the report type is filled in.

-If personal data is affected, a linked personal data breach can be created automatically in the GDPR module.
+If personal data is affected, a linked personal data breach can be created automatically in the GDPR module for dual reporting.

-Every action is logged with user, time and change — the entire process is traceable.
+Every action is logged with user, time and change — the whole handling can be reconstructed afterwards.

 The full incident lifecycle in one place